vajahath/generator-ts-np/README.md

 ## What?
 This package helps you to scaffold a directory skeleton required to start writing an npm package in Typescript, which is fully configured and ready to contain your module logic.
 And finally, ready to publish.

-Here you writes your logic in Typescript and publish the compiled version of it - easily.
+Here you write your logic in Typescript and publish the compiled version of it - easily.

 ## Why?
 - Inspired from [Typescript's own guide for node](https://github.com/Microsoft/TypeScript-Node-Starter#typescript-node-starter).